hiiamboris/red-wiki/VID-Reference-Documentation.md

 * **panel settings**: settings which affect the container object (could be a panel or a window).

-* **layout description**: layout positionning commands, styles definition and faces description.
+* **layout description**: layout positioning commands, style definitions and face descriptions.

-_Note_: All sections are optional, there is no mandatory content to provide in a VID block.
+_Note_: All sections are optional, there is no mandatory content that must be provided in a VID block.

 # Panel settings